 Joining the Smith community entails both rights and responsibilities.
 These rights and responsibilities include:

 - a willingness to discuss, negotiate and take responsibility for personal conduct and the conduct of one’s invited guests.

 - a dedication to free inquiry and to the exchange of ideas and criticism, while maintaining respect for the opinions and individuality of others

 - a commitment to the creation of a sustainable college and world

 - an embrace of academic integrity and honest academic conduct

 The provisions below describe unacceptable conduct and behaviors.
 Engaging in these prohibited acts violates the standards of individual integrity, self-respect, respect for the rights and property of others and the responsible behavior which are expected in the Smith College community.

 Being dedicated to the advancement of learning and to the pursuit of truth, Smith College and its students, faculty and staff prohibit the following behaviors:

-Use, possession or distribution of alcoholic beverages, except as expressly permitted by the law and college regulations and/or public intoxication
+Use, possession or distribution of alcoholic beverages, engaging in drinking games or other potentially dangerous behaviors or encouraging others to do so, and/or public intoxication, except as expressly permitted by the law and college regulation

 College Policies Regarding Alcohol